'Weimar America'? The Trump Show Is

 had a number of serious

-, notably Article 48, which allowed the directly
+structural weaknesses, notably Article 48, which allowed the directly

-elected president of the republic to rule by decree in an emergency
+elected president of the republic to rule by decree in an emergency,

 bypassing the parliament, or Reichstag.
 Say what you like about American